Zinfira/Wikipedia-Rebuild/README.md

 ## Support and contact details

-If you run into any issues, contact me at  <c.pendleton.thomas@gmail.com>
+If you run into any issues, contact me at  <c.pendleton.thomas@gmail.com> or <zsafargalieva@gmail.com>

 ## Technologies Used